Last Updated on January 21, 2022 by Grow with Bovees

 A wound dressing can be used in such cases, but ordinary paint works just as well.
 That said, applying wound solution to a cut should only be necessary for the first three or four days after an operation.
 In other words, one coat should be more than enough to keep those disease-spreading beetles at bay.

-In fact, in the 24 states where oak wilt is a concern, including Texas, pruning is positively discouraged during the spring season.
+In fact, in the 24 states where oak wilt is a concern, including Texas, pruning is positively discouraged during spring.
 Considering the lasting damage that can be done by this disease, it’s easy to see why.

 When pruning your maple tree, just make sure the tools are sterilized before use.